 Pop Up Bear Card

-If your children have ever been introduced to Robert Sabuda’s pop up books they will be enthralled to see that they too can create exciting pop ups for that special card with his easy to follow instructions and illustrations.
-Who knows, maybe someone out there will send me step by step instructions on their own special pop up creation.
+This simple Pop Up Bear Card is a good way to start the kids on making Pop Ups.
+If your children have never been introduced to Robert Sabuda’s pop up books they will be enthralled to see that they too can create exciting pop ups for that special card with his easy to follow instructions and illustrations.
+Who knows, maybe someone out there will send me step by step instructions on their own original pop up creation.

 Begin with an 8 1/2" x 11" piece of construction paper or card stock.
 Card stock works best and is easily obtained from any office suppy store.You may also begin by using a manila filing folder.
 This may be easier for very young pop-up makers (if using a manila filing folder skip to the next step)